 You can find the full import guide here.

-There are three types of tests you can create in PractiTest - Scripted, Exploratory, and Automated.
+There are four types of tests you can create in PractiTest - Scripted, Exploratory, BDD, and Automated.

 Scripted tests contain predefined steps for the tester to verify.